 Laura smiled, watching as her father lurked through the door.
 After a few moments, she heard his roar and an ear-splitting scream emerged, followed by the ding of a scream canister perfectly filled.

 She suddenly felt restless, determined even.
-She wanted to take a closer look at her father’s work so
+She wanted to take a closer look at her father’s work so badly.

 She looked over her shoulder to see Ms. Lawrence scolding another student.
 Perfect opportunity.